 If you already have a Microsoft 365 or Office 365 subscription, you're eligible for the trial version of Teams (with your corporate identity), not the free version.
 The Teams trial provides the full version of Teams for a limited time.
 For more information, see Manage the Microsoft Teams Commercial Cloud Trial offer.

-How does Teams free compare to the full version of Teams?
+How does Teams Free (classic) compare to the full version of Teams?

-Teams free is designed for small to medium businesses and has the following features:
+Teams Free (classic) is designed for small to medium businesses and has the following features:

 - 500,000 maximum users

 - Guest access

 - Integration with apps and services, including the Online versions of Word, Excel, PowerPoint, and OneNote